-The expected loss rates are based on the payment profiles of sales over a period of 5 months from the measurement date and the corresponding historical credit losses experienced within this period.
-The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle their debts.
+The expected loss rates are based on the payment profiles of sales over 12 months (2021 - 12 months) before the reporting date and the corresponding historical credit losses experienced within this period.
+The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the trade receivables to settle their debts using the simplified approach.
+The Group has identified the Consumer Price Index (CPI), as the key macroeconomic factor of the forward-looking information.